Irish Games Association

-Events
+Gaelcon

-Originally, the IGA was a group composed of different gaming interests from around the country who came together to organise an event known as Gaelcon.
+Originally, the IGA was a group composed of different gaming interests from around Ireland that came together to organise Gaelcon, an independent games convention (i.e., one not run by a college games society or a trader).
 The first Gaelcon was run in 1989 in the Royal Dublin Society.
-It has been run annually since then, growing to become Ireland's largest independent (i.e., non-college) games convention.
-Subsequent venues included Croke Park's convention centre and Royal Hospital Kilmainham.
-While the main focus of the convention is on role-playing games, war games and collectible card games (such as Dungeons & Dragons, Warhammer 40,000 and Magic: The Gathering, respectively) and other games, other aspects include events such as the annual charity auction, which has raised in excess of €250,000 since its inception at Gaelcon 1996.
+It has been run annually since then, growing to become Ireland's largest independent games convention.
+Subsequent venues included Croke Park's convention centre, the Royal Hospital Kilmainham, Clontarf Castle and Jury's/Ballsbridge Hotel.
+While the main focus of the convention is on role-playing games (RPGs), war games and collectible card games (such as Dungeons & Dragons, Warhammer 40,000 and Magic: The Gathering, respectively) and board games, other aspects include events such as the annual charity auction, which has raised in excess of €300,000 since its inception at Gaelcon 1996.

+Writers of RPG game scenarios run at the convention have included Gareth Hanrahan, and Cat Tobin, and guests of honour have included Chaosium's Lynne Hardy.

-In 2006, the international Diana Jones Award was awarded to 'Irish Game Convention Charity Auctions', including Gaelcon and Warpcon.
+In 2006, the international Diana Jones Award was awarded to "Irish Game Convention Charity Auctions", including Gaelcon and Warpcon.

-Activities
+Other activities

-In general, the IGA seeks to help the gaming community by organising events, providing information, publicising events or offering what assistance it can to others who are "working on behalf of the gaming community in Ireland".
+The IGA seeks to help the Irish gaming community by organising events, publicising others' events and providing what assistance and information it can to others who are "working on behalf of the gaming community in Ireland".
 This has included the provision of financial assistance to new conventions and gaming societies.

-The IGA is not, nor does it claim to be, a representative body for gaming in Ireland.

-As of 2018, the IGA's activities and services included organising and running:
+The IGA's activities and services have included organising and running: